BOUNCING BACK: After a Rough Loss Last Week, Union/A-C Valley Rebounds With Big Win Over Brockway

 Dittman also found Owen Bish on a pass up the seam for a key first down in the fourth quarter that allowed the Falcon Knights to burn some precious clock.

 That drive started at the Union/A-C Valley 1.
-It didn’t results in a score, but the long drive put Brockway’s back against the wall late in the game, fighting the clock.
+It didn’t result in a score, but the long drive put Brockway’s back against the wall late in the game, fighting the clock.

 Bish had a big night on both sides of the ball.